LLYVA Collar Strategy

 - What is a collar on LLYVA?

 - A collar on LLYVA is the collar strategy applied to LLYVA (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With LLYVA stock trading near $97.19, the strikes shown on this page are snapped to the nearest listed LLYVA chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With LLYVA stock at $105.05 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed LLYVA chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are LLYVA collar max profit and max loss calculated?